protocol/launchpad/content/en/curriculum/ipfs/unixfs/index.md

 ## Learning Objectives

 **IPFS 1.4 Be able to explain the basics of UnixFS**
-* **1.61 –** Understand what is UnixFS and what problem it solves.
+* **1.61 –** Understand what is UnixFS and what problem it solves
-* **1.62 –** Understand how files with more than a single block are labeled.
+* **1.62 –** Learn how files with more than a single block are labeled
 {{% level type="[deep]" %}}
-* **1.63 –** Understand the protobuf format, and its main fields.
+* **1.63 –** Go over the protobuf format, and its main fields
 {{% /level %}}

 ## Introducing UnixFS
 By now, you already know that files and directories in IPFS are represented as Merkle DAGs.
-This means that the data of large files is splited across several (or many) blocks.
+This means that the data of large files are split across several blocks.
 Every block needs to have some metadata that identifies what kind of data it holds.
-For example, consider the following diagram, which contains a directory with files.
+For example, consider the following directory.

 ![File structure sample](file-structure.png)

 Usually, directories and small files fit into just one block.
-However, large files are splited across several blocks, which are linked.
+However, large files are split across several blocks, which are linked.

 ![Files and directories as blocks](blocks.png)

-The `animals` and `dogs` directories, as well as the `elephant.png` file, are small enough to fit into one block.
+The two directories, and the `elephant.png` file, are small enough to fit into their own block.
 However, the `cat.jpg` file requires three blocks.
-When you read the blocks, it is necessary to have some information about every block, such as type (directory, file...), size or data.
+When you read the blocks, it is necessary to have some information about every block, such as type (directory, file,...), size or data.
 IPFS uses [UnixFS](https://docs.ipfs.tech/concepts/file-systems/#unix-file-system-unixfs) to provide information for every block.

 ![Detailed view of the blocks](blocks-detailed.png)

-The first block of the `cat.jpg` file is marked as `type: file` because it is the starting block of the file.
-The remaining blocks are marked as `type: raw` because they only contain data.
+The first block of the `cat.jpg` file is marked as `type: file`, because it is the starting block of the file.
+The remaining blocks are marked as `type: raw`, because they only contain data.

 {{% level type="[deep]" %}}
 ## Technical Implementation